-Here are some tips from Global Rescue’s security and medical operations personnel to keep you safe as you navigate the holiday crowds.
+Here are five crowd safety tips for the holidays from Global Rescue’s security and medical operations personnel.

-- Do your homework.
 Before you go to a concert hall, stadium or other venue with large crowds, browse the event venue’s website.
-Look specifically for the rules and guidance section – what’s allowed and, more importantly, not allowed inside the venue.
+Look for a map or directory and make note of the stairs, elevators, ramps and exits near your seat.
 If you are with a group, identify two potential “rally points” where you can gather if you are separated.
-Cell phone service might be disrupted, especially if there’s an incident, so find two spots that are easily found a distance away from the venue, well-lit, and not impacted by the crowd.
+Cell phone service might be disrupted, especially if there’s an incident, so find two spots that are easily found a distance away from the venue.
+Make sure they are well-lit and not impacted by the crowd.

-- Stay together inside the venue.
 If anyone in your group is leaving their seat during the event, they should do so in pairs.
-Tell others in the group that you’re leaving and be specific: “Jane and I are going to get another pretzel from the vendor outside zone M420.
+Tell others in the group that you’re leaving and be specific: “Jane and I are going to get another pretzel from the vendor outside zone M410.
 We’ll be back in 10 minutes and have our phones.
 We’ll let you know if we get delayed.”

-- Stay Alert.
-Minimize your cell phone screen usage while in crowds.
-Maintain situational awareness at all times, and be prepared to take action if the need occurs.
+Minimize your cell phone screen usage in crowds.
+Maintain situational awareness at all times and be prepared to take action if needed.

 Global Rescue provides medical and security evacuation and advisory services, like these crowd safety tips for the holidays, to travelers every day.
 Click here more information on membership options.

 Travelers are shrugging off inflation and getting back to domestic and inte...